d9n/tryfinally/about.md

 I use [Jekyll](http://jekyllrb.com) to build this site, and I host it using [GitHub Pages](https://pages.github.com/).

-[All content in this blog](https://github.com/d9n/tryfinally) is open source and hosted on Github as well.
+[All content in this blog](https://github.com/d9n/tryfinally/tree/master) is open source and hosted on Github as well.

 I chose the name `Try{Finally}` because of its [obvious programming relevance](https://en.wikipedia.org/wiki/Exception_handling_syntax), but also because I came to realize that so many things I used to assume were hard to learn just took patience and repeated practice to figure out. <span name="tryfinally">So keeping on _trying_ until you _finally_ get it.</span>

 <aside name="tryfinally">Yeah, sorry.
-That's the reason.
-Really.
-They pay me for my code, not my creativity.</aside>
+That's the reason.</aside>

-d9n is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for my full name, which I used to use as a login name and got sick of how long it was.
+d9n is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for my full name.
 I've been a programmer in the industry since 2001, a fair share of that spent in the game industry, and I'm currently working at Google on [Android Studio](http://developer.android.com/sdk/index.html).

+If you have any questions or comments and want to reach me directly, email me at
+<d9n.coding@gmail.com>.